jordanvz12/tutorial/README.md

 # H1 tutorial
-> blockquote This is a quick and simple tutorial on the essential Object Oriented Programming Concepts with code and explanation.
+>blockquote This is a quick and simple tutorial on the essential Object Oriented Programming Concepts with code and explanation.
 ## H2 Encapsulation
 > blockquote In this program there is an addition method and a subtraction method that are called in the Calculator class.
 The test_calculator.py file creates an instance of the Calculator class by creating a Calculator object and adds data to those object and passes the method to verify the result.
+'  def Sum(self, a, b):
+        self.Result = Addition.sum(a,b)
+        return self.Result

+    def Difference(self, a, b):
+        self.Result = Subtraction.difference(a,b)
+        return self.Result
+'
 ## H2 Abstraction
 > blockquote The attributes and properties of a class are the abstract characteristics of the class.
 In this case the class Calculator contains abstract characteristics like the methods subtraction and addition.
 ## H2 Inheritance